 Feel free to click on the links to see my specialized recipes and cooking times for each ingredient.
 Please note that my chicken tempura recipe uses a slightly different batter than the recipe below.

-Start by measuring out cold water into a jug.
-Pop it into the fridge for about 20-30 minutes.
-For sparkling water, use a chilled, unopened bottle and measure out right before making the batter.
+Start by measuring cold water into a jug and putting it in the fridge for about 20-30 minutes.
+For sparkling water, use a chilled, unopened bottle and measure it out right before making the batter.

 To prevent gluten formation in tempura batter, using ice-cold water is crucial.
 Cold batter mixed at low temperatures delays gluten formation and reacts better with hot oil, resulting in puffier, lighter tempura.

-Sift together potato starch and cake flour in a bowl, and give it a good mix.
+Sift together cornstarch, cake flour, and baking powder in a bowl and give it a good mix.
 Again, chilling the dry mix helps the tempura get that perfect crispiness.
 So, into the freezer it goes for 20-30 minutes.

 Chilling everything is the key!